aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/advanced-cad-features/support-of-layers-in-cad/_index.md

 import java.util.List;
 ```

-Now, let's break down each step to ensure a clear understanding.
+## Step‑by‑Step Guide

-## Step 1: Set Up File Paths
+### Step 1: Set Up File Paths

-Define the paths for your DWF source file and the desired output file.
-Ensure the existence of the specified directories.
+Define where the source DWF file lives and where the output JPEG will be written.

 ```java
 String dataDir = "Your Document Directory" + "DWFDrawings/";